nknandan/MuteBot/README.md

 -Commands-

-am start : start the bot.
+mb start : start the bot.

-am stop : stop the bot.
+mb stop : stop the bot.

+mb ping : check the bot status

 To invite the bot to your server go to : https://discord.com/api/oauth2/authorize?client_id=767363765636825109&permissions=47188992&scope=bot .